Frequently Asked Questions

 How long are the camps?

-Our 3*** camps include 4 days of coaching over a 5 day window, typically running on Monday, Tuesday, Thursday and Friday.
+Our one-week long camps include 4 days of coaching over a 5 day window, typically running on Monday, Tuesday, Thursday and Friday.
 Wednesday is the usual day off but may be used as a weather day.

-Our 5***** Snowboard Instructor Training camps are aimed at certified instructors, aiming towards their next level of certification.
-They vary in length between 3 and 6 weeks long, depending on the level of certification they are aiming towards.
+The snowboard instructor training camps are aimed at certified instructors, aiming towards their next level of certification.
+They vary in length between 2 and 4 weeks long, depending on the level of certification they are aiming towards.

 What level are the camps?